-- You can prepare ear drops by mixing rubbing alcohol and vinegar in equal proportions.
-This natural remedy will dry out the remaining water present in the ear.
-Do not use ear drops if you have damaged ear drums, ear tubes or already existing ear drainage.
+- You may prepare ear drops by mixing rubbing alcohol and vinegar in equal proportions.
+This natural remedy may dry out the remaining water present in the ear (11).
+Do not use ear drops if you have damaged eardrums, ear tubes, or already existing ear drainage.

-- Applying a warm towel or hot water bottle will relieve the pain.
+- Applying a warm towel or hot water bottle may also relieve the pain.

-If above home treatments doesn’t work, you should consult your doctor.
-He may prescribe ear drops containing acetic or boric acid; if it is severe, oral antibiotics help combat the infection.
+If the above home treatments don’t work, you should consult your doctor.
+They may prescribe eardrops containing acetic or boric acid; if it is severe, oral antibiotics might help combat the infection.

-- Do not immerse completely in water while swimming.
+- Do not immerse yourself completely in the water while swimming.
 Try to keep the head above the water level.

-- Use earplugs and a swimmer’s cap while swimming.
+- Wear earplugs and a swimmer’s cap while swimming.